top of page

 Having reviewed the change email functionality, it is time to pivot to the blog potion of the application.

 We make a comment on the blog to learn how the application handles this input.
 Initially we are redirected after making our post.
-Given the name of this lab, we know that the redirect is how we will bypass security measures, in particular "Same Site" policies set to strict.
+Given the name of this lab, we know that the redirect is how we will bypass the SameSite header.

-Reviewing the HTTP history chain, reveals what happens after we comment on a blog.
+Reviewing the HTTP history chain, reveals what happens after we comment on the blog.
 This is where we discover the client side redirect.
-This client side redirect will be later leveraged toby pass SameSite security measure.
-We can see the breakdown in the below points and screenshot.
+This client side redirect will be later leveraged to bypass SameSite security headers.
+We can see the breakdown of requests below.

 1. Comment posted